The True Identity of Yashar’al

 The Twelve Tribes: African Roots and Prophetic Identity

-The stark prophecy of Debarim 28:68, stating “YaHU’aH shall bring you back to Mitsrayim [a place of bondage, metaphorically Egypt] in ships… and there you shall be sold to your enemies as male and female slaves,” finds its undeniable fulfillment in the horrors of the Sub-Saharan slave trade—both transatlantic (1441–1888, estimated 12-15 million enslaved) and the often overlooked Indian Ocean trade (800–1900, estimated 3-5 million)—which specifically tore Yahudah (identified with the Igbo and African Americans) and Binyamin (identified with the Jamaican Maroons) from their African homeland.
-Furthermore, the timeline of affliction foretold in Bereshith 15:13-14 resonates strongly with the 400 years of oppression experienced by African Americans from roughly 1619 to 2019, an era marked by bondage yet culminating in undeniable cultural wealth and spiritual awakening.
+finds its undeniable fulfillment in the horrors of the Sub-Saharan slave trade — both the transatlantic trade (1441–1888, estimated 12–15 million enslaved) and the often overlooked Indian Ocean trade (800–1900, estimated 3–5 million) — which specifically tore Yahudah (identified with the Igbo and African Americans) and Binyamin (identified with the Jamaican Maroons) from their African homeland.

 Re’uven